kristinemlarson/gnssrefl/README.md

 It will use defaults for other parameters if you do not provide them.
 Those defaults tell the code an azimuth and elevation angle mask (i.e. which directions you want to allow reflections from), and which frequencies you want to use, and various quality control (QC) metrics.
+Right now the default frequencies are GPS only, e.g. L1, L2C and L5.
+The json file of instructions will be put in $REFL_CODE/input/p101.json.
+You should look at it to get an idea of the kinds of inputs the code uses.
+The default azimuths can be changed, but this needs to be done by hand.
+Some parameters can be set via the command line, as in:

+*make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10*

+This changes elevation angles to 5-10 degrees.

 As discussed in Roesler and Larson (2018), there are two QC measures used in this code.
 One is the peak value of the peak in the periodogram.
-In this example the peak is ~17, so if you define the rquired amplitude to be 15, this one would pass.
+In the example below the amplitude of the most significant peak is ~17, so if you define the required amplitude to be 15, this one would pass.
 Secondly it uses a very simple peak to noise calculation.
 In this case the average periodogram amplitude value is calculated for a RH region that you define, and that is the "noise".
 You then take the peak value (here ~17) and divide by the "noise" value.
 For water I generally recoommend a peak to noise ratio of 2.7, but for snow 3.2-3.5 or so.
 It can be tricky